Someone shouts an order or entreaty, but is suddenly forced to change their stance and start chanting the opposite. A Comedy Trope.

 Harry Block: TAKE IT!
 TAKE IT!
 TAKE THE LEG!!!

 - From The Mummy Returns, as the heroes escape from Ahm Shere:

-- One scene in Hook has Captain Hook holding a pistol to his head:
+- One scene in Hook has Captain Hook holding a pistol to his head, threatening to commit suicide:

 Capt.
 Hook: This is it.
 Don't try to stop me this time, Smee.
 Don't try to stop me this time, Smee.
-Don't you dare try to stop me this time, Smee, try to stop me.
+[Smee just sits there, doing nothing, knowing it's a bluff] Don't you dare try to stop me this time, Smee!
+Smee, try to stop me.
 Smee, you'd better get up off your ass.
 Get over here, Smee!